emick/jvm-codegen-libs/README.md

 A reflection based unit test can be made for this case in such way that the test fails on unknown fields and has known fields categorized to "stays same", "is nulled" etc. categories.

-Setup
+Usage
 -----

 This library is not yet published to any public repository.
-Use it through Maven local:
+First publish it to Maven local:

 1. Clone this repository to your local machine
 2. Run `./gradlew clean publishToMavenLocal` to publish the project to Maven local repository

-### Usage in Gradle project
+### Usage in a Gradle project

 ```groovy
 // Import the library from maven local: